West Side Stadium: Olympic decision

 Also on June 6, the International Olympic Committee released an evaluation of each city's bid, in which it noted that the New York City bid could not guarantee that the stadium would be available.
 With the defeat of the West Side Stadium plan, Mayor Bloomberg and the New York 2012 campaign shifted their focus to the construction of a new Mets ballpark, Citi Field, as the centerpiece to the Olympic bid, but the 2012 games were eventually awarded to London.

 Aftermath

 In reaction to the state representatives' decision to reject the stadium's funding, the NFL decided on August 11 to reopen the bidding for the game site of Super Bowl XLIV.
 The eventual winner was Sun Life Stadium.
 The proposed college football bowl game (now called the Pinstripe Bowl) is played annually at Yankee Stadium starting in December 2010.

 After the West Side Stadium proposal was rejected, the Jets entered into a 50/50 partnership with the Giants to build a new stadium in East Rutherford to replace Giants Stadium.
-The New Meadowlands Stadium (now MetLife Stadium) opened in 2010 and hosted Super Bowl XLVIII in 2014.
+New Meadowlands Stadium (now MetLife Stadium) opened in 2010 and hosted Super Bowl XLVIII in 2014.

+The site that the stadium would have been built on was rezoned to accommodate residential and commercial development in 2009.
+The site was being proposed to be a 1,750 room integrated resort and casino by Wynn Resorts.
+The hotel would have been 1,189 feet tall and would have been 80 floors, making it one of the largest hotels in New York City if it was built.
+Wynn Resorts withdrew their bid in May of 2025.

+In popular culture

+The controversy surrounding the proposed stadium was the subject of a film titled "A Stadium Story: The Battle for New York's Last Frontier" that premiered at the 2006 Tribeca Film Festival.
+Directed by Benjamin Rosen and Jevon Roush, two childhood friends that grew up in Lower Manhattan, the film included footage of interviews, meetings and rallies for the campaigns being led in support of and opposed to the stadium.
+Rosen got the idea to create the film in 2004 during a conversation with fellow filmmaker Marc Levin, as Levin's office looked out onto the site of the proposed stadium.